bdekraker/THRML-Leaderboard/CONTRIBUTING.md

 ## Contributing to the THRML Scoreboard

 Thanks for sharing your results!
 Follow the steps below to add a benchmark entry and see it live at [thrmlbench.com](https://thrmlbench.com).
+If you are just getting started with THRML sampling, the companion repo [**THRML-Testing**](https://github.com/bdekraker/THRML-Testing) (“THRML Speedrun”) contains end-to-end scripts, figures, and benchmark harnesses that produce everything the scoreboard expects.

+> **New to THRML?**
+> THRML-Testing demonstrates:
+> - 28×28 Ising sampling with grids + GIFs
+> - Mixing curves (autocorr), block ablations, and inpainting
+> - Unified bench harness emitting JSON + ESS/sec plots (CPU → GPU ready)
+> Use it as your sandbox, then copy the resulting JSON into this leaderboard.

 ---